 Active employees of the Predecessor Company participated in various Texaco-sponsored benefit plans.
 The costs of the savings, health care and life insurance plans relative to employees' active services were shared by the Predecessor Company and its employees.
-Texaco Inc. charges the participating companies for their proportionate share of these costs, and accordingly, the Predecessor Company's costs for these plans were charged to expense as incurred.

-Employee Stock Ownership Plans--Texaco sponsors a Thrift Plan for the benefit of its salaried employees.
+Texaco Inc. charges the participating companies for their proportionate share of these costs, and accordingly, the Predecessor Company's costs for these plans were charged to expense as incurred. benefit of its salaried employees.
 Amendments to the thrift Plan in 1988 created an Employee Stock Ownership Plan ("ESOP") feature.
 The ESOP purchased 833,333 1/3 shares of Series B ESOP Convertible Preferred Stock ("Series B") from Texaco Inc. for \$600 per share, or an aggregate purchase price of \$500 million, Texaco Inc. guaranteed the loan made to the ESOP, which was used to acquire the shares of Series B.